Wilfrid Voynich

 Wilfrid Voynich (born Michał Habdank-Wojnicz; – 19 March 1930) was a Polish revolutionary, antiquarian and bibliophile.
-Voynich operated one of the largest rare book businesses in the world, but he is remembered as the eponym of the Voynich manuscript.
+Voynich operated one of the largest rare book businesses in the world.
+He is remembered as the eponym of the Voynich manuscript.

 Life

-Michał Habdank-Wojnicz was born in the town of Telšiai in present-day Lithuania, then part of the Russian Empire, into a Polish-Lithuanian noble family.
+Michał Habdank-Wojnicz was born in the town of Telšiai in present-day Lithuania, then part of the Russian Empire, into a Polish noble family.
 The "Habdank" part of his surname is the name of a Polish heraldic clan.
 He was the son of a Polish petty official (titular counsellor).

-He attended a gimnazjum in Suwałki (a town in northeastern Poland), then studied at the universities of Warsaw, St. Petersburg, and Moscow.
+He attended a gimnazjum in Suwałki (a town in northeastern Poland), then studied at the university of Warsaw, St. Petersburg, and Moscow.
 He graduated from Moscow University in chemistry and became a licensed pharmacist.